nodejs/node/doc/api/esm.md

 > 1. If _pjson_ is **null**, then
 >    1. Throw a _Module Not Found_ error.
 > 1. If _pjson.exports_ is not **null** or **undefined**, then
+>    1. If _exports_ is an Object with both a key starting with _"."_ and a key
+>       not starting with _"."_, throw a "Invalid Package Configuration" error.
->    1. If _pjson.exports_ is a String or Array, or an Object whose first key
+>    1. If _pjson.exports_ is a String or Array, or an Object containing no
->       does not start with _"."_, then
+>       keys starting with _"."_, then
 >       1. Return **PACKAGE_EXPORTS_TARGET_RESOLVE**(_packageURL_,
 >          _pjson.exports_, _""_).
 >    1. If _pjson.exports_ is an Object containing a _"."_ property, then